biijuwa/eckb/departments.md

 ## Create a Department

-Follow the steps to create a department.
+Follow the steps to create a department. <br>

 1. From the **Dashboard**, select **Departments.**